xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

 > Notes:
 >
-> Both lists of recipients can receive the same test reports after a Test Suite execution.
+> The default recipient list in Email settings and the additional list in a Test Suite can receive the same test reports after the Test Suite execution.

 ## Manage Test Case List